aprGitHub/3_Getting_and_Cleaning_Data_Project/CodeBook.md

 ```

 ### Information about the summary choices made
 The script "src/run_analysis.R" in charge to carry out the cleaning proces makes a directory named "data" within the directory in which the script is run.
 The data-set is downloaded and extracted in that directory.
-Besides, it is processed, and the resulting tidy data from the 4th and 5th steps are denoted "data/outFile_Tidy_1.csv", "data/outFile_Tidy_2.csv" respectively.
+Besides, it is processed, and the resulting tidy data from the 4th and 5th steps are denoted "data/outFile_Tidy_1.csv", "data/outFile_Tidy_2.txt" respectively.

-## Code book
-Information about the variables (including units!) in the data set not contained in the tidy data
+In brief, the resulting output files are as follows:
+* "data/outFile_Tidy_1.csv": the features containing information about either "mean" or "std" or "subject" (first) or "activity" (last) were selected and placed in this file
+* "data/outFile_Tidy_2.txt": this second independent tidy data set counts with the average of each variable for each activity and each subject.
+Note that it does not contain header information, hence, it migth result difficult to read.
+Note that I decided to place the tidy data derived from step 4 in a .csv format while the tidy data derived from step 5 was requested to be given in .txt format by the specifications provided in the project.